Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 - Personal sockets

-Wonderful: this is a child and pet-friendly hostel.
+Wonderful: This is a child and pet-friendly hostel.

 There’s a spacious rooftop area here which, by the way, comes with a delightful bar.